The GROW Foundation

 Make decisions with an impact beyond the walls of Hathaway Brown

-GROW’s goal for the 2016-2017 funding cycle is to award $12,000 to nonprofit organizations to support our areas of target.
+GROW’s goal for the 2017-2018 funding cycle is to award $14,000 to nonprofit organizations to support our areas of target.
 After conducting a needs assessment of the greater Cleveland community, our members have focused their attention on the needs of children in poverty, educational access, hunger, and homelessness.
-Our Upper School branch also awards loans to support micro-finance enterprises in the developing world.
+Our Upper School branch also awards loans to support micro-finance enterprises in the developing world and will more than double its giving capacity this year thanks to a generous grant from the Doll Family Foundation.

 Since 2006, the Middle School branch has partnered with the Crittenton Foundation who works to help under-served and marginalized girls and young women in the Cleveland area.
 Their mission is to “support empowerment, self-sufficiency, and the end of cycles of destructive behaviors for girls, young women and their families who live at the margin of the American dream.”
 This is a golden opportunity for our girls to help other girls.
 Through their generous donation, we will award $4,000 to projects serving the needs of at-risk adolescent young women in the Cleveland area.

 Once you and your organization have determined that your programming matches one of our mission statements, please consider applying for a grant.

 To apply for a grant, you must write a proposal.
-Proposals can be submitted between October 1, 2017 and the deadline for proposals on December 1, 2017.
+Proposals can be submitted between October 6, 2017 and the deadline for proposals on December 8, 2017.
+Award recipients will be notified by the end of April.

 The GROW members will review all completed proposals.
 Based on the quality and thoroughness of the proposal and mission fit, GROW will decide whether or not to award your grant.
 Award recipients will be notified by the end of March.

-Award recipients will be asked to attend a reception at Hathaway Brown School on an evening in May of 2018 to receive their monetary awards.
+Award recipients will receive their grant awards at a reception at Hathaway Brown School in May of 2018.